nHentaiDatabase/nHentaiDabase/README.md

   ```terminal
   User@HostName:~$ java -jar "nHentaiDatabase v1.4.6.jar"
   ```
-  note: never use `sudo` then all the data will be stored in `\root`.
+  Note: Never use `sudo`, because if you use `sudo` then all the data will be stored in `\root`.
 You can use it but then you have to always use it.

   <!--
 add hyperlink to download